 7) Stuck with the wrong solicitor?

-You can elect to transfer your case at any point.
-After you have signed up as a client and after we receive your files from your previous solicitors we offer up to two hours of our time free of charge to familiarize ourselves with your files so you benefit from a seamless transfer without additional cost.
-Please note you will still require to pay for your initial meeting.
+You can transfer your case to us at any point.
+After you have signed up as a client, we shall request your files from your previous solicitors in order to familiarize ourselves with your files.